 Ruto on his part is said to have sent his trusted advisors to work out a new political roadmap with Cord leader Raila Odinga.

-It is yet to be seen if Ruto will be accommodated in Cord and what role he will play.
+It is yet to be seen if Ruto will be accommodated in Super Alliance and what role he will play.